Celedón

-Celedón (/es/, Zeledon /eu/) is a character central to the Virgen Blanca Festivities of Vitoria-Gasteiz, in the Basque province of Álava in Spain.
+Celedón (/es/, Zeledon /eu/) is a fictional character central to the Virgen Blanca Festivities of Vitoria-Gasteiz, in the Basque province of Álava in Spain.
 He is portrayed wearing a beret and dressed in a traditional blouse, always carrying an umbrella.

 History

 Celedón's descent was invented in 1957 by a group of Vitorians.
 They created the descent of Celedón, a metaphor for the peasants of the province traveling to the city to celebrate the holidays.

 Tradition affirms that he was born in Zalduondo, a small village of Álava, which today produces wine.
 They say that he was called Juan Celedonio de Anzola.
 Other investigators argue that Celedón was a brigadier of the Carlist army born in Andagoya, named Celedón Aguiluz.
 Since the personage of Celedón was created in 1957, five people have embodied the legend: Jose Luis Isasi, who held the title for 22 years, Enrique Oribe, who substituted in 1976, Iñaki Landa, who personified the villager of Zalduondo from 1980 until 2000, Gorka Ortiz de Urbina from 2001 until 2023, and Iñaki Kerejazu since 2024.